Timoleague: Places of interest

 Timoleague Friary was founded by the Franciscan order in 1240.
 The abbey was built on the site of a monastic settlement founded by Saint Molaga in the sixth century.
 The Four Masters state that the Monastery of Timoleague was founded by MacCarthy Reagh, who lived near Kinsale, in 1240.
 The McCarthys were over-lords of Corca Laidhe, at least since the 13th century, and received tribute from the chiefs of the district.
 The abbey was extended by Donal Glas McCarthy in 1312, and by Irish and Norman patrons in the 16th century.
 The monks were dispersed by the Reformation, but returned in 1604.
 In 1612, the abbey was sacked by English soldiers who also smashed all of the stained glass windows, but much of the significant architecture remains.
 The friars remained in the abbey until 1642 when the friary and town were burnt by English soldiers under Lord Forbes.

 In Abbeymahon, on the road to Courtmacsherry is the ruins of a Cistercian Abbey – Abbeymahon Abbey.
 The abbey was founded in 1172 by Dermot MacCormac MacCarthy, King of Desmond.
 The site was originally at Aghamanister and was colonized with a group of monks from Baltinglass.
 Almost a century lapsed before the monks decided to move to a new site.
 The monks moved to Abbeymahon in 1278 when Diarmuit MacCarthaig, son of Domnall Cairbreach, was buried in the new monastery.

 The Church of Ireland church, the Church of the Ascension, is also decorated internally in mosaic work carried out and paid for by the Travers family and the final wall completed by the then Maharajah of Gwalior (Madho Rao Scindia) of India in 1925 in memory of his doctor, Dr Crofts, who came from Timoleague.
 The church itself dates from 1811.

 Economy

 Some of the local industries are based around tourism, agriculture and craft.
 One of the main employers in the local area is Stauntons Food a local producer of Pork/Bacon products.
 There are many other small and medium-sized businesses in the area including a small local maker of bespoke kitchens/furniture.

 Timoleague Brown Pudding, a type of blood sausage, has been granted Protected Geographical Status under European Union law.

 Demographics

-As of the 2011 census, Timoleague had the highest proportion of Polish people of any settlement in Ireland at 25% of the population of the village.
+As of the 2011 census, Timoleague had a population of 373.
+At the time, the village reportedly had the highest proportion of Polish people of any settlement in Ireland at 25% of the population.
+By the 2022 census, Timoleague had a population of 387, with 67% of people born in Ireland, 12% from Poland, 7% from the United Kingdom, and approximately 14% born elsewhere.

 Events

 The Timoleague Harvest Festival is held every year in August.
-In 2006 it attracted acts like Mundy and The Walls, and also hosts events in the village.
+In 2006, it attracted acts like Mundy and The Walls, and involved a number of events in the village.